 National Science Foundation’s Engineering Research Centers

-The Department of Biomedical Engineering is proud to be participating in two of the National Science Foundation’s (NSF) Engineering Research Centers (ERCs).
+The Department of Biomedical Engineering is proud to be participating in one of the National Science Foundation’s (NSF) Engineering Research Centers (ERCs).
 The goal of the ERC Program is to integrate engineering research and education with technological innovation to transform national prosperity, health, and security.
 ERCs create an innovative, inclusive culture in engineering to cultivate new ideas and pursue engineering discovery that achieves a significant science, technology, and societal outcome within the 10-year time frame of NSF support.
-FIU BME is currently involved in the following projects:
+FIU BME is currently involved in the following project:

 PATHS-UP ERC